-1. OBJECTIVES AND PRINCIPLES
+I. OBJECTIVES AND PRINCIPLES

-•The College recruits students from a diversity of backgrounds, admitting to its programme those applicants who, by virtue of their interests, abilities, knowledge, experience and motivation, will be best assisted to realise their full academic, creative or professional potential by benefiting from the College's educational provision.

-•The College wants students to gain the highest level of award of which they are capable.
-Therefore the admission of each student is based on a reasonable expectation that the applicant will be able to achieve the aims and outcomes of the programme and the standard required for the award for which they wish to register.

-•This expectation can be demonstrated through a wide variety of forms of preparation, including relevant experiential learning derived from employment or voluntary work, through vocational and professional awards, as well as through conventional certificated qualifications.
+- •The College recruits students from a diversity of backgrounds, admitting to its programme those applicants who, by virtue of their interests, abilities, knowledge, experience and motivation, will be best assisted to realise their full academic, creative or professional potential by benefiting from the College's educational provision. - •The College wants students to gain the highest level of award of which they are capable.
+Therefore the admission of each student is based on a reasonable expectation that the applicant will be able to achieve the aims and outcomes of the programme and the standard required for the award for which they wish to register. - •This expectation can be demonstrated through a wide variety of forms of preparation, including relevant experiential learning derived from employment or voluntary work, through vocational and professional awards, as well as through conventional certificated qualifications.
 Where appropriate for some identified groups, offers will be contextualised to ensure all those who have the potential to benefit from higher education have the opportunity to participate.

-2. EQUALITY OF OPPORTUNITY
+II.
+EQUALITY OF OPPORTUNITY

-The admissions process is consistent with the College's Equality and Diversity different backgrounds, especially from those groups currently under-represented in further and higher education.
+The admissions process is consistent with the College's Equality and Diversity Policy and its commitment to encouraging the enrolment of students from many different backgrounds, especially from those groups currently under-represented in further and higher education.
 The admissions process is fair and equitable and applies equally to all individuals.
 There are specific procedures for applicants declaring a disability and for applicants declaring a criminal conviction, as follows: